SolitudePy/LinuxForensicsLearn/README.md

 10. What limitations exist for XFS in forensic investigations?

 # Chapter 4.
 Linux Artifacts
-# Add artifacts here<>
+- Add artifacts here<>

 # Chapter 5.
-Linux Attack Techniques
+Linux Attacks Techniques
-## Persistence mechanism in Subjects/5.Linux Attacks Techniques/Persistence.html(ignore the tasks)
+- Read Persistence mechanism in Subjects/5.Linux Attacks Techniques/Persistence.html
+- Go through linux-persistence-map.pdf

+## Questions
+1. What is a persistence mechanism, and why is it valuable to attackers?
+2. List and explain three common persistence mechanisms discussed in the article.
+3. Choose one persistence mechanism and detail steps defenders can take to detect and mitigate it on Linux systems.
+4. Discuss the potential impact of overlooking persistence mechanisms during a Linux incident response.
+What risks might this pose?
+5. Explain how LD_PRELOAD and ld.so.preload can be used as persistence mechanisms in Linux.
+What are the security implications of these techniques?

 # Chapter 6.
 Linux internals
 ptrace implementations(strace, ltrace)